dineshmannam/core_infra/README.md

 # core_infra

-this code assumes that you have programmatic access to aws account.
+- This code assumes that you have programmatic access to aws account.
+- This code has been executed using Terraform Cloud